grafana/grafana/docs/sources/features/panels/graph.md

 > Only available in Grafana v6.3+.

-Data link in graph settings allows adding dynamic links to the visualization.
+Data link allows adding dynamic links to the visualization.
 Those links can link to either other dashboard or to an external URL.

 {{< docs-imagebox img="/img/docs/data_link.png"  max-width= "800px" >}}